Frequently Asked Questions

 A: No, the app is free.

-Simply go to the Google Play Store and search for "ALC MDD" if you plan to service school trips or "ALC NEMT MDD" if you plan to service medical or government trips.
+For Android devices: Simply go to the Google Play Store and search for "ALC MDD" if you plan to service school trips or "ALC NEMT MDD" if you plan to service medical or government trips.
 Download and install the application.
 We suggest you click the box that allows for the application to be automatically updated.
 This will keep you up to date with the latest version our team releases.

 A: Yes, if you have permitted it.

-If you check the box that allows for the automatic update, the application will update each time a new version is released.
+For Android devices: If you check the box that allows for the automatic update, the application will update each time a new version is released.
 If you are running an older version of the software, the application will require you to update to the latest version before allowing a valid sign-in.
 If this happens, you will be redirected to the Google Play Store and given the option to upgrade.
 You can select upgrade and we also recommend you click the box that allows for the automatic update.

 How Do I Service Trips Using the ALC MDD App?

 A: In order to receive a service offer you will need to have an executed contract with ALC and show proof of the documentation mentioned above.
 Once that is in order, you will need to work with our Driver Support Team to be issued a login ID and pin.
+New drivers will be given a temporary PIN by an ALC field representative.
+When logging in for the first time, enter the temporary Pin in the Old Pin field and then create a new PIN and enter it in both the New Pin field and the Re-Enter Pin field.
+Tap the Change Pin button and use the new PIN on the subsequent login screen.

 A: ALC dispatch communicates offers of business opportunities to transportation providers who are signed into the ALC app and posted.
-If a trip is offered to you, you can accept that service offer, reject it, or not respond (which will be treated as a rejection).
+If a trip is offered to you, you can accept that service offer, decline it, or not respond (which will be treated as a decline).
 If you accept a service offer, detailed specifics regarding the trip will be sent to you and you are then under contract to service the trip.
 Once you have successfully serviced the trip, you will be paid the amount included in the service offer you accepted.

 A: When you select "post" in the ALC app, you are letting dispatch know you would like to receive service offers.
 You should only post in areas where you are properly licensed and permitted to provide service.
 You are never obligated to post.
 Posting does not guarantee service offers nor does it commit you in any way to accept an offer.
 If you would not like to receive service offers, you can choose not to post or sign in.
-You are always free to accept or reject service offers.
+You are always free to accept or decline service offers.

 A: "Onsite" or "Arrive" is how you communicate to ALC the time that you arrived at the location of the pickup address of our clients.
 "Onsite" or "Arrive" is different from "Pickup."
 "Pickup" indicates the passenger is successfully loaded in your vehicle.
 This information is necessary for ALC to invoice and provide reporting to our clients as well as successfully pay transportation providers.